drBenway/pixi-vn-wiki/start/canvas-transition.md

 The `showWithDissolve` function show a canvas element with dissolve transition.
 This function has the following parameters:

 * `alias`: Is the [alias](/start/canvas-alias.md) to identify the component.
 * `image` (Optional): The image to show.
-If you don't provide the url, then the alias is used as the url.
+If you don't provide the URL, then the alias is used as the URL.
 It can be:
   * a URL/path.
 In this case, if URL/path is a video will be added a [VideoSprite](/start/canvas-videos.md), else a [ImageSprite](/start/canvas-images.md).
   * a array of URL/paths.
 In this case, will be added a [ImageContainer](/start/canvas-images.md).
   * a `{ value: string, options: ImageSpriteOptions }`, where `value` is the URL/path and `options` is the the options of the [ImageSprite](/start/canvas-images.md).
 In this case, if URL/path is a video will be added a [VideoSprite](/start/canvas-videos.md), else a [ImageSprite](/start/canvas-images.md).